paulscherrerinstitute/fast-feedback-indexer/README.md

 *Issues*:

 * The refinement algorithms misbehave with electron diffraction data
-* The refinement algorithms misbehave with small molecule data
 * Implemented in CUDA, so only Nvidia GPUs are supported currently.
-With a suitable development machine, porting the code to HIP looks like a very realistic possibility.
-Porting to SYCL could also be an option.

 ### Alternative Implementations